opendocsg/slw-judgments-backfill/2001_SGHC_188/report.md

 The judge was amply justified in so holding, especially considering the fact that by the time of the trial, Wong had already been convicted and was serving time in prison.
 Wong had nothing to gain by lying.
 I therefore saw no reason to disturb the judge`s finding of fact.

 In any case, the surrounding evidence also pointed to the appellant having been privy to an agreement with Wong to cheat the Ministry.
-In **Er Joo Nguang v PP** [2000] 2 SLR 645 , I remarked at [para ]35:
+In **Er Joo Nguang v PP** <span class="citation">[2000] 2 SLR 645</span> , I remarked at [para ]35:

  So far as proof goes, conspiracy is generally a matter of inference, deduced from certain acts of the accused parties, done in pursuance of an apparent criminal purpose in common between them.
 Both the surrounding circumstances and the conduct of the parties before and after the alleged commission of the crime will be useful in drawing an inference of conspiracy: see Chai Chien Wei Kelvin v PP (supra).
 An inference of conspiracy would be justified only if it is inexorable and irresistible, and accounts for all the facts of the case.
 [Emphasis is added.]